PRODUCT PRICING FOR BUSINESS GROWTH

 Consumer Price Sensitivity & Perceptions

-There are 4 question that every business must ask a large group of prospect customers when trying to understand Consumer Price Sensitivity & Perceptions
+There are 4 questions that every business must ask a large group of prospect customers when trying to understand Consumer Price Sensitivity & Perceptions

 At what Price will you start questioning the quality of this product?
 (Too good to be true)